AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 If the finished letter created in the Create Correspondence user interface is used for filling in a later workflow.
 Follow these recommendations related to Section 508 when creating the layout.
 Otherwise, the letter PDF is for display, and you can disregard these recommendations:

 * All target area subforms and all fields in a layout have a tab order.
 * Fields with captions are 508-compliant by default.
-The field’s /field/assist/speak@priority attribute is set to "custom" by default, which means that, unless custom screen reader text is supplied, the screen reader reads the field’s caption.
+The field's /field/assist/speak@priority attribute is set to "custom" by default, which means that, unless custom screen reader text is supplied, the screen reader reads the field's caption.
 * Fields without captions specify a tool tip and indicate that screen readers read the tool tip by setting

 `/field/assist/speak@priority="toolTip"` and specifying tool tip text in `/field/assist/toolTip`.